Web Development Advent Calendars for 2014

 Webkrauts has an all German advent calendar, and it also dates back to 2005.
 It covers general web topics, but being in all-German readers like me will benefit from a Google Translate version of the page.

 SysAdvent is targeted to systems administrators, but there is a some cross-over to web developers.
-It has posts dating back to 2008 (and yet I missed it in last year's collection), so there is plenty of good material there if you're too impatient to wait for each day to be revealed.
+It has posts dating back to 2008, so there is plenty of good material there if you’re too impatient to wait for each day to be revealed.

 10. Performance Calendar